BoltzExchange/boltz-client/docs/index.md

 **You will not be able to create any swaps if no swap mnemonic is setup**

-The swap mnemonic can be set with the `boltzcli swapmnemonic set` command.
-A new mnemonic can be generated with the `--generate` flag.
-If you wish to automatically generate a mnemonic on startup, you can set the `generateSwapMnemonic` config value or `generate-swap-mnemonic` CLI flag option to `true`.

-The current swap mnemonic can be retrieved with the `boltzcli swapmnemonic get` command.
+On initial startup, the client will generate a new swap mnemonic and store it in the database.
+It can be viewed with the `boltzcli swapmnemonic get` command or changed using the `boltzcli swapmnemonic set` command.

 ### CLI